Sign up to our Newsletter

 Visit a Law School

 You can narrow down which schools you’d like to apply to by booking a tour through the school’s admissions office.
-This gives you the opportunity to sit in on classes and connect with professors, students, and alumni.
+This allows you to sit in on classes and connect with professors, students, and alumni.

 Prepare Applications